lingxz/lightbending/report/outline.md

 ## Light propagation

+### In FRW geometry

 Friedmann equations, null condition, geodesic equations

+### in Kottler

+null condition, geodesic equations

+Note that the geodesic equations in Kottler are exactly the same as in Schwarzschild (this was why Islam first wrote that Lambda has no effect), but the conversion of velocities at the boundary and the rate of expansion of the boundary of the hole, which moves with the FRW universe, depend on Lambda.

 ## Calculation of Einstein angle

-How the Einstein angle is calculated from the numerical angular diameter distances
+How to obtain angular diameter distance from numerical comoving distances (including for curved space), and then Einstein angle is calculated

 ## Hole with a generalised mass distribution

-Introduce LTB metric
+Introduce LTB metric.
+A more realistic model as lenses are not point masses but extended objects.

-similar junction conditions at the boundary due to birchoff's theorem
+Similar matching conditions at the cheese-hole boundary due to birchoff's theorem

 ### Density profile